Ademolashittu0543/Ademolashittu0543/README.md

 > 🚀 About Me

 🎓 Civil Engineer turned Machine Learning Enthusiast

-🤖 Currently learning Scikit-learn, TensorFlow, and Deep Learning 💡 Exploring how ML can be applied in Structural Engineering 🔍 Open to collaborations on ML projects and learning together
+🤖 Currently learning Machine Learning, Deep leaarning and AI

+💡 Exploring how ML can be applied in Structural Engineering

+🔍 Open to collaborations on ML projects and learning together

 > 📌 What I’m Working On